 Sean Phillips was born on March 24, 1982.
 He grew up in Boonville, Missouri, and was part of two district championship teams in 1998 and 2000, winning the MSHSAA 3A title in 2000.
 That year he also was the top player in the MRVC Conference, the district, and set what at that time was a record in 3A individual performance at state.
 Upon matriculating to Washington University in St. Louis, where while still competing in academic competitions, he began participating in trash events placing in the top 10 individually at TRASHionals in 2001.
 He wrote his first (and to date only) tournament in 2003 and wrote for PACE NSC in 2003 and 2004.
 He has co-edited and helped run every WUHSAC since 2002 and been privileged to have have been part of four national championships hosted by WUSTL where he was the team's vice-president from 2002-2004.
 He is a 2007 graduate of the Saint Louis University School of Law.

 Alex Smith grew up in Godfrey, IL, where he graduated from Marquette Catholic High School in 2009.
 There he played scholar bowl for four years, and he was the captain of the varsity team his senior year when he was also acknowledged as a member of the all-state class A team.
 While in high school, Alex also participated in WYSE, placing third at state in chemistry division 300 in 2008 and first at state in chemistry in 2009.
-Alex is currently enrolled at Missouri S&T where he is the president of the school's ACO team.
-He is majoring in mathematics and computer science.
+Alex attended Missouri S&T where he was the president of the school's ACO team and majored in mathematics and computer science.

 Amy Sternke is currently the coach of Hannibal High School's Academic Team in Hannibal, Missouri.
 She graduated from that same high school in 1998 (where she did not play quiz bowl because sadly she didn't even know that it was a thing then).
 She has a degree in English from Truman State University and a master's in Education from Quincy University and now teaches all levels of French at HHS.
 She was a co-coach of Hannibal's Academic Team for five years with Michelle Conrad, and after taking six years off from it, she enthusiastically re-joined the team full time at the beginning of the 2015-2016 school year.